JannieI/canvas-workstation-V3/src/app/roadmap.md

     ----------------------
     - Users, groups, permissions: add DS permissions, Private Dashboards?, Public Dashboards?, etc to form 'My Permissions'
     - Where does UI sit - in Dashboard or separate.
 Consider Standalone vs Network
-    - Global var with userLoggedIn
-    - What and how is cached locally - and how refreshed?
-Ie BackgroundColours should be stored locally and only updated if and when needed.
     - Finalise group membership / roles
     - Add UserID to ALL data and code -> where needed ...
     - It must be impossible to lock out all users - admin keeps access and at least one is kept.
 Also, if a W is locked and the owner on leave, someone must be able to unlock it.